-Ryan recorders or other recording equipment should be retrieved by the importer and the charts returned to the exporter and or packer as soon as possible.
+Ryan recorders or other recording equipment should be retrieved by the importer and the charts returned to the exporter and/or packer as soon as possible.
 This data should then be correlated with fruit quality in the same consignment.

 The South African industry makes use of an Overseas Technical Officer (OTO) who is stationed in Europe during the avocado season (April to September).
-His task is to monitor fruit arrivals and to give feedback on all quality parameters to the exporter / packer.
-Fruit is evaluated first on arrival and is then held for ripening, at which time a second evaluation is carried out.
-The following parameters are evaluated using a rating system where relevant:
+His task is to monitor fruit arrivals and to give feedback on all quality parameters to the exporter/packer.
+Fruit is evaluated first on arrival and is then held for ripening, when a second evaluation is carried out.
+The following parameters are evaluated on a rating system: